For2013-14 schedule, please visit 2013-14 schedule

 Rengay Submission Guidelines

 All rengay must be titled.
 For two people (Poet A and Poet B) follow this linked format: 3 lines/Poet A, 2 lines/Poet B, 3/A, 3/B, 2/A, 3/B. For three poets (A, B, and C) the format is: 3 lines/A, 2 lines/B, 3 lines/C, 2/A, 3/B, 2/C. Type or print each rengay on three letter-size sheets.
 Include full authorship information, stanza by stanza, as well as all poets' names, addresses, telephone numbers and e-mail addresses (optional) on one copy only.
 On the other two copies, mark stanzas with letters only (poet A, poet B, poet C) to indicate the sequence of authorship.
 The entry fee is $5.00 per rengay.
-The rengay judge will be announced later.
+The rengay judge is Ebba Story.
 Send rengay submissions to HPNC, c/o Fay Aoyagi, 930 Pine St. #105, San Francisco CA 94108.